Call Today! (915) 621-2880

 There are a number of different reasons our dentists may recommend that you need a tooth extraction.
 When the tooth is damaged or decayed beyond repair, the doctor may suggest an extraction.
-Reason for tooth removal will also be a tooth abscess, a failed root canal, fractured or broken tooth and a tooth that has been knocked out.
+The reason for tooth removal will also be a tooth abscess, a failed root canal, a fractured or broken tooth, and a tooth that has been knocked out.

 Wisdom Tooth Extraction

 Wisdom tooth extraction is common and often a necessary oral health treatment.
 These teeth are also referred to as third molars and can cause a host of health complications including painful infections and misalignment of your bite.
-This misalignment can often cause stressed called third molar retention.
-Therefore, our dentist provides gentle wisdom tooth extractions to help our patients enjoy their oral health and well being.
+This misalignment can often cause stress called third molar retention.
+Therefore, our dentist provides gentle wisdom tooth extractions to help our patients enjoy their oral health and well-being.